craighillelson/on-call/README.md

 * add_emps.py - add one or more employees
 * build_sched.py - imports "employees.csv" and assembles a schedule, matching shifts to employees, and writes the list of shifts to a csv including today's date in the file name
 * create_shifts.py - creates thirteen (equivalent to one quarter) on call shifts
-* employees.csv - stores employee names and start dates
+* emps.csv - stores employee names and start dates
-* employees.py - imports contents of "employees.csv" and populates lists and dictionaries
+* empls.py - imports contents of "employees.csv" and populates lists and dictionaries
 * functions.py - stores functions called by other files
 * list_pto.py - lists shifts and the employees for each shift who will be on pto
 * list_emps.py - lists employees
 * menu.py - presents user with a list of actions to take, calling
 * pto.csv - stores pto data
 * pto.py - populates PTO dictionary with data from "pto.csv"
-* remove_employee.py - removes employee from "employees.csv," identifies shifts previously assigned to the deleted employee, and encourages the user to edit or rebuild the schedule
+* rem_emps.py - removes employee from "employees.csv," identifies shifts previously assigned to the deleted employee, and encourages the user to edit or rebuild the schedule